 Two revolving information 'towers' were provided which identified eight action areas within the four categories.
-Visitors were allotted eight 'chips', which they were able to use to vote on what they valued as most important to them.
+Visitors were allotted eight 'chips', which they were able to use to vote on what they valued as most important to them based on the four categories presented.
 The number of votes from both events totaled 1063.
-The results were combined with internal voting for each category and an overall weighting was determined.
+The results were combined with regional staff voting for each category and an overall weighting was determined.